Limin-Jiang/ImmuSeeker/README.md

 # ImmuSeeker
-This project encompasses all the code utilized in the paper titled "Enhanced HLA Detection and Immune Functionality Analyses Reveal Insights from Autoimmune Diseases and COVID-19 Cohorts."
+This project encompasses all the code utilized in the paper titled "Deep mining of immune-related gene family signatures through lineage reconstruction ."

 ## Paper Description
-The Human Leukocyte Antigen (HLA) locus is associated with a variety of inflammatory conditions.
-However, traditional HLA detection relies on genotyping with known limitations, prompting our efforts to refine RNA-sequencing-based HLA detection to better define the role of gene expression and disease.
-We propose an optimized strategy for accurate HLA gene and allele and protein sequence identification, assessment of HLA gene allele-specific, and protein-sequence-specific expression, HLA diversity, Bayesian-based zygosity inference, and contrastive neural network-based HLA haplotype group comparison.
+Immune gene family signatures, such as Human Leukocyte Antigen (HLA) and Killer-cell Immunoglobulin-like Receptor (KIR), can be extracted from sequencing data.
+Previous methods offer limited scope, functionality, and preservation.
+By examining the phylogenetic structures of HLA and KIR, we developed ImmuSeeker for accurate HLA/KIR gene and allele and protein sequence identification, assessment of HLA/KIR gene allele-specific, and protein-sequence-specific expression, diversity, Bayesian-based zygosity inference, and contrastive neural network-based HLA/KIR haplotype group comparison.

 ![Framework](https://github.com/Limin-Jiang/HLA_autoimmune/blob/main/Figure.JPG)

-HLA general description.
-Of the four HLA levels, our method can detect HLA up to the resolution of HLA protein sequence.
+HLA/KIR general description.
+Of the four HLA/KIR levels, our method can detect HLA/KIR up to the resolution of HLA/KIR protein sequence.

 A dendrogram representing all HLA-A sequences, demonstrating the number and hierarchical nature of HLA sequences.

-A graphical representation of our HLA alignment strategy and detection strategies.
+A graphical representation of our HLA/KIR alignment strategy and detection strategies.

 ## Table of Contents